ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 ---

 # Introduction
-I was recently tasked with building a back-end web service which was used to facilitate the creation of Bleacher Report's [Emoji Is Life](http://thelab.bleacherreport.com/emoji-is-life/) story: a high-level summary of the 2016 NBA playoffs, as told through emoji.
+I was recently tasked with building a web service which facilitated the creation of Bleacher Report's [Emoji Is Life](http://thelab.bleacherreport.com/emoji-is-life/) story: a high-level summary of the 2016 NBA playoffs, as told through emoji.

-The service was used during the editorial phase of the story's creation to determine which emoji were being used most frequently when people tweeted during games' key moments.
+The service was used during the story's editorial phase to determine which emoji were being used most frequently when people tweeted during games' key moments.

 A separate service, using Twitter's Streaming API, was responsible for ingesting tweets sent out during each playoff game -- which met a number of qualifications like: @mentioned either/both teams, contained at least one emoji, etc. -- and storing them in a database.

-My service was responsible for making that data accessible and digestible to editors, who used it to surface interesting "moments" in each game.
+My service was then responsible for making that data accessible and digestible to editors, who used it to surface interesting "moments" in each game.

 # Overview
 The service was built using Clojure, Docker, PostgreSQL and deployed to Heroku.
 The data was exposed via a REST API, built using [Ring](https://github.com/weavejester/ring-server), which made it possible for editors to interactively explore the different resources: series, games, moments, etc. (e.g. 3700 people authored tweets using the 😳 emoji after Waiters elbowed Ginobili during the Thunder's win over the Spurs in game 2 of the Western Conference semifinals)

+# Lessons Learned/Suspicions Confirmed

 ### Docker
 Docker and Docker Compose made standing-up the application for development and